aivaraleksiev/1brc/README.md

 ## Approach

-This solution prioritizes speed over safety and convenience, focusing on raw performance when processing large datasets. _**Note that**_  this code is optimized for specific use cases and is not intended as a model for reusable or maintainable code.
+This solution prioritizes speed over safety and convenience, focusing on raw performance when processing large datasets. <br> _**Note that**_  this code is optimized for specific use cases and is not intended as a model for reusable or maintainable code.

 ### Key Techniques